rudolphreti/LifeDots-Blazor/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-- Thanks to the Blazor and .NET communities for their support and resources.
+Thanks to the Blazor and .NET communities for their support and resources!